Odds to win the PGA Championship 2020

 PGA Championship Top 20 Finish

 In a starting field of around 100 golfers, it can be difficult at times to pick out a winner, let alone a top-five finisher.
 That's why the Top 20 Finish market is so useful.
-While the odds perhaps won't be as high as those in the outright market, there is a much better here.
+While the odds will not be as juicy, as those in the outright market, there is a much better chance to cash a winning 2019 PGA Championship ticket.

 PGA Championship Top European Odds

-The Europeans are having a very impressive run on the PGA Tour at the moment.
-Justin Rose, Rory McIlroy, Francesco Molinari and John Rahm are all ranked in the world's top ten, and all hail from the other side of the Atlantic.
+Europeans are having a very impressive run on the PGA Tour at the moment.
+Justin Rose, Rory McIlroy, Francesco Molinari and Jon Rahm are all ranked in the world's top ten, and all hail from the other side of the Atlantic.

-In this market, you can put your knowledge of European players to the test by picking the best finisher.
-McIlroy is a great option as Bethpage Black is a long course and suits the long hitters.
+In this PGA Major market, bettors can put their knowledge of European players to the test by picking the top invader.
+Jumping the pond, Rory McIlroy is a great option as Bethpage Black is a long course that suits the big hitters.

 PGA Championship Race Winning margin odds